onhate/inbatches/README.md

 import { InBatches } from 'inbatches';

 class MyService {

-  @InBatches()
+  // (optional) overloaded method, where you define the keys as `number` and the return type as `string` for typings async fetch(keys: number): Promise<string>;

-  async fetch(keys: number | number[]): Promise<string | string[]> {
+  // in reality the Decorator will wrap this method and it will never be called with a single key :)
-    // This method is now batch-enabled
+  @InBatches() // This method is now batch-enabled async fetch(keys: number | number[]): Promise<string | string[]> {
-    // Perform asynchronous operations using the keys if (Array.isArray(keys)) {
+    if (Array.isArray(keys)) {
       return this.db.getMany(keys);
     }